kalte0/BMC-CS-151.github.io/labs/Lab05.md

 ( 8 * ( 9 + 10 ) )
 ```

-Make sure `PostFixEvaluator.java` complies with the style guide.
+Make sure `PostFixStringEvaluator.java` complies with the style guide.

 ### Exercise 2.3 - Testing PostfixStringEvaluator
 We provide three tests in `TestPostfixStringEvaluator`.